 Assessment

-In this way, you can complete your course in your own time and at your own pace with the assistance of unlimited tutor support.
+Assessment will be comprised of written exercises, including short-answer questions, reflective tasks, short reports and/or projects.
+There are no examinations or due dates for assessment.
+As a result, you can complete training in your own time and at your own pace with the assistance of unlimited tutor support.

 Testimonials